izakdvlpr/discord-clone/README.md

 # About

-The project itself was created in order to implement my knowledge learned using React and Typescript.
+The project itself was created in order to implement my knowledge learned using React.js and Typescript.

 # Techs